ABOUT THE HAMLET OF

 Bakery

-Two doors along (the Tabac is in between) Pascal and Catherine Menesplier run a beautiful Boulangerie-Patisserie called Aux Délices du Four à Bois.
-You can buy wine, cheese, coffee and cold drinks here too.
+Two doors along (the Tabac is in between) Nicolas Bichon runs a Boulangerie-Patisserie called B-SWEET.
+The French 'dessert champion' of 2008!
+You can buy pizzas, sandwiches, wine, cheese, coffee and cold drinks, including beer, too.
+Small seating area.
 Closed: Mon and Sun pm.

 T: 05 45 21 09 36

-Offy at Siecq The Cave du Liboreau at Siecq (there are others at Jarnac, Montignac and Aigre) is an excellent place to bring your cubitaire for 'everyday' Bordeaux wine.
-Don't ignore the good Charentais wine or well-priced cognac (Calisinac).
+Wine shop at Siecq The Cave du Liboreau at Siecq is an excellent place to bring your cubitaire for 'everyday' Bordeaux wine.
+Don't ignore the good Charentais wine, cognac (Prince de Didonne) and pineau (Calisinac).
 The distillery is behind the shop.

 T: 05 46 26 61 86